 Remember to review & edit

-Last but not least, a SoW is a kind of informal contract.
+Last but not least, a statement of work is a kind of informal contract.
 Owing to this, one of your most important tasks in writing it is to make sure that your finished version is immaculate.
 That means that it should reflect the most up-to-date version of high-quality information and be free of any spelling or formatting errors (this can change depending on industry standards).
 Be sure to get multiple different pairs of eyes to review and edit your SoW.

 You're ready to get going on your statement of work

 Whether you're about to start writing a statement of work (SoW) or have one coming down the pipe in the future, we hope that this guide has helped steer you in the right direction.
-Remember that you can use a statement of work in a number of different ways to benefit your professional team and ensure that you'll produce a successful project when everything's said and done.
+Remember that you can use a project statement of work in a number of different ways to benefit your professional team and ensure that you'll produce a successful project when everything's said and done.
 The work involved in writing your SoW at the outset will be well worthwhile down the road.